Egypt's deal for Indian wheat stands, but not shipped yet - minister | Headlines

 Egypt's deal for Indian wheat stands, but not shipped yet - minister

-"We have an agreement on quantity and price - 180,000 tonnes of wheat, and price was $400 per tonne," supply minister Aly Moselhy told reporters on the sidelines of a news conference, adding that the wheat hadn't left India.
-Moselhy said in May that the export curbs would not apply to its deal with India.
+Supply Minister Aly Moselhy said in June that Egypt had contracted to buy 180,000 tonnes of wheat from India, after initially agreeing to purchase 500,000 tonnes.
+"We have an agreement on quantity and price - 180,000 tonnes of wheat, and price was $400 per tonne," Moselhy told reporters on Monday, disclosing the price for the first time.
+The wheat had not yet left India, he added however.

+India, the world's second biggest producer of wheat, banned private overseas sales of the grain on May 14, but made allowances for countries like Egypt with food security needs.
+A scorching heatwave has curtailed India's output this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)